Tuesday, September 17, 2024

 Rush certainly didn’t mean it as a joke.
 He’d say anything for ratings, but he tapped into a deep, dark vein of hatred toward women, people of color, and immigrants.
 By the way, he just received the Presidential Medal of Freedom.
 Up is down, down is up.
 I don’t understand the country we’re living in.
 But then, I’ve always been naïve.
 I grew up on a farm, believing in truth, justice, the American Way.
 My parents sent me to church, where I learned to Do unto others as you would have done unto you and Defend the weak and the fatherless; uphold the cause of the poor and the oppressed.
 According to Rush, this made me the enemy.
 My dad loved his show.

-As a monster liberal, what is my agenda?
-I believe in investing in education, childcare, drug treatment, and affordable housing, rather than paying $40,000 a year to house a person in prison.
-I believe in investing in healthcare—check-ups, cancer screenings, birth control, blood-pressure medicine—to keep our workforce healthy, and to avoid paying Medicaid to transport a patient to dialysis three times a week.
-I believe in paying my fair share of taxes, since I reap the benefits of living in this great country.
+As a corrupt liberal, what was my agenda?
+I believed in investing in education, childcare, drug treatment, and affordable housing, rather than paying $40,000 a year to house a person in prison.
+I believed in investing in healthcare—check-ups, cancer screenings, birth control, blood-pressure medicine—to keep our workforce healthy, and to avoid paying Medicaid to transport a patient to dialysis three times a week.
+I believed in paying my fair share of taxes, since I reaped the benefits of living in this great country.

 Honestly, it pains me to write this.
 America isn’t great at the moment—the slogan says so.
 I believe in the best of this nation—basic rights and care for all citizens—and apparently, that makes me a radical left-wing socialist.
-Here are some other socialist programs I endorse: public libraries, schools, roads, fire departments, subways, city buses, Social Security, Medicare, public universities, and hospitals.
+Here are some other socialist programs I endorse: public libraries and schools, roads, streetlights, fire departments, subways, city buses, Social Security, Medicare, state universities, and hospitals.
 Lock me up.

 Rush Limbaugh would have you believe that I, as a liberal, am the greatest threat this country has ever faced.
 Meanwhile, he helped elect a president who is bent on destroying our institutions, from the FBI to the CDC.
 At this moment, he and his cronies are working hard to strike down healthcare, gay marriage, voter rights, and a woman’s right to choose.
 Our national debt has exploded to $27 trillion.
 With a “T.”